Itombwe Nightjar

 Challenges & Concerns

-The Itombue Nightjar is thought to have a restricted range limited to transitional forests (tropical or subtropical), moist lowlands, and moist montane environments (particularly in transitional forests where the only specimen was found at 1,280 m).
+The Itombwe Nightjar is thought to have a restricted range limited to transitional forests (tropical or subtropical), moist lowlands, and moist montane environments (particularly in transitional forests where the only specimen was found at 1,280 m).
 Due to lack of data, it is possible that members of this species could be found at lower or higher altitudes in montane and lowland forests between 350-1,860 m (IUCN Red List).

-Most of Itombue's forests remain intact despite the fact that half of the region's habitats were already modified or degraded by the late 1990s.
+Most of Itombwe's forests remain intact despite the fact that half of the region's habitats were already modified or degraded by the late 1990s.
 The highest degree of undisturbed habitat lies at the center of the region.
-There was discussion among many conservationists and government officials about setting up a park in Itombue.
+There was discussion among many conservationists and government officials about setting up a park in Itombwe.
 However, this never came to fruition because there was a lot of resistance among the local population who feared they would be ejected from their homes if a park was established.
 Market hunting and poaching is an enormous challenge for the region's wildlife which have seen their populations decimated by poachers and hunters (Omari et al., 1999).
 In 2014, there was evidence of poachers, hunters, and bird catchers using mist-nets to catch birds.
 The disappearance of large mammals in these forests compelled them to find other wildlife to capture and hunt.
-Ten years later it is unclear how the endemic bird populations of the Itombue forests have been affected by these trends.
+Ten years later it is unclear how the endemic bird populations of the Itombwe forests have been affected by these trends.
 One can only assume that the poaching and hunting have only intensified with the rise in climate change, poverty, and violence in the region (Monga Bay News).

 Research Priorities

-The greatest challenge is figuring out who exactly is the Itombue Nightjar?
+The greatest challenge is figuring out who exactly is the Itombwe Nightjar?
 There is so little known about this bird.
 There have been no confirmed sightings and the only evidence we have are mysterious recordings from researchers from the field who believe it to be the nightjar.
 Nonetheless, these recordings and encounters are all we have.
-Further research needs to be done on these recordings and how the Itombue Nightjar is similar to other nightjar species in the region.
+Further research needs to be done on these recordings and how the Itombwe Nightjar is similar to other nightjar species in the region.

 Ongoing Work

-Despite a sharp rise in the amount of violence due to a rebellion erupting in South Kivu, Democratic Republic of the Congo, local ornithologists continue the search for the Itombue Nightjar.
-One of them includes Papy Dunia who travelled to Itombue in April 2024.
+Despite a sharp rise in the amount of violence due to a rebellion erupting in South Kivu, Democratic Republic of the Congo, local ornithologists continue the search for the Itombwe Nightjar.
+One of them includes Papy Dunia who travelled to Itombwe in April 2024.
 He set up several autonomous recording units (ARUs) in the area which he'll retrieve later in the year.
 Mist-netting in the area later in the year is also a possibility.
 If the ARUs pick up sounds similar to the recordings made by Butynski and the Dowsetts of the mysterious forest nightjar in the late 1990s, then it is possible that the same species might still be in the area (Monga Bay News).

 Taxonomy